dkysuarez/dkysuarez/README.md

 ---
  🤔About Me:
 <br>
--👋 My name is Ali Suarez, I am a computer engineer with experience in programming and data analysis. programming and data analysis.
+-👋 My name is Dky, I am a computer engineer with experience in programming and data analysis. programming and data analysis.
 </br>
 -💻 I love working on challenging projects and learning new skills.